-Forbes goes on to say, “Entrepreneurs know you need to be both a leader and a manager… in that order.
-They always start with a leader, and then find a manager.
+In addition, Forbes says, “Entrepreneurs know you need to be both a leader and a manager… in that order.
+They always start with a leader and then find a manager.

 “They know a great leader is the ultimate solution to any problem.
 They pay ten to a thousand times more money for a great leader than a great manager… in a heartbeat.”
 (Forbes, “What Is An Entrepreneur?”)

 Wait …. we just talked about entrepreneurs.
 Aren’t business owners the same as entrepreneurs?